• Skip to primary navigation

 A classic French beef stew with layer after layer of rich delicious flavors.
 Chunks of beef with smokey bacon, simmered in a burgundy sauce until it’s fork tender; it’s comfort food at it’s best.

-Boeuf Bourguignon (Beef Bourguignon in English) was born in Bourgogne (Burgundy), where beef and wine are its most important products.
+Boeuf Bourguignon (beef Bourguignon in English) was born in Bourgogne (Burgundy), where beef and wine are its most important products.
 It’s a traditional Sunday’s dish, to share with the family.

 This recipe is time intensive, but so worth the effort.
 My family loved it and were happy to eat it two nights in a row.
 One night with mashed potatoes and the next over noodles.
 It’s a recipe I’ve been wanting to make since I saw the movie Julie and Julia.